leonlolleonlol/DiscordPrototype/README.md

 ### 1. Text Channels for Group Communication

-- Users can join a predefined set of channels (e.g., "General," "Project Help," "Social").
+- Users can create, join and leave a predefined set of channels (e.g., "General," "Project Help," "Social").
 - Messages sent in a channel are visible to all users in that channel.
 - Users can post, edit, and delete their messages.
+- Users can mention/tag other users in the channel.

 ### 2. Direct Messaging Between Users